jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

    cms flavor list
    cms image list

-would only read from the local cache

-To change the behavior and always do a refresh you can use the command
+would only read from the local cache.
+To change the behavior and always do a refresh from the cloud you can use the command

 .. code:: bash